This is a Harry Potter, BBC's Merlin crossover.

 "His soul isn't here anymore."

 "What?"
 Sirius felt that this was way over his head.
 "Tell me what you know, Dumbledore!
-This is about my godson, damn it!
+This is about my godson, Merlin damn it!
 I have a right to know what's going on!
 James and Lily are dead, and now you are telling me that Harry, who just came back to life, won't wake up and that I should just allow it to be!"

 "A prophecy?"
-Sirius scoffed and stroked Harry's cheek to keep from doing something rash, he used the soft, once again warm skin as an anchor.
+Sirius scoffed and stroked Harry's cheek to keep from doing something rash, he used the soft, once again warm skin, as an anchor.

 "How do you know?"

-"For it has already happened."
+"I know because it has already happened."

 The grand doors were opened and through them walked the Court Physician, Gaius.
 The old man walked up to the king and he smiled.
 "Congratulations, sire.
 You are the father of a healthy baby boy."

 "What is it girl?
-Tell me!" the King demanded.
+Tell me!"

 "It's the Queen, she…" The woman didn't get an opportunity to say more.